mrsilver76/groupmachine/README.md

 ### Album naming

 - **`-g <file>`, `--geocode <file>`**
-  Full path to a [GeoNames database file](https://www.geonames.org/datasources/) in `.txt` format.
+  Full path to a [GeoNames database file](https://www.geonames.org/export/) in `.txt` format.
 Providing this file enables automatic renaming of albums based on location data.
+You will need to manually decompress the `.zip` file provided by the GeoNames website before you can use it with GroupMachine.

 >[!TIP]
->For optimal speed when using the [GeoNames database file](https://www.geonames.org/datasources/), keep it on a local SSD - loading from a network share, USB drive or HDD can cause significant delays.
+>For best performance, store the [GeoNames database file](https://www.geonames.org/export/) on a local SSD.
+Loading it from a network share, USB drive, or HDD can be much slower.

 - **`-f <format>`, `--format <format>`**
   Date format used for album folder names that use dates.
 This follows the [.NET DateTime format syntax](#datetime-format-syntax).
 The default is `dd MMM yyyy` (e.g., _"20 Jul 2025"_).
 Used when no GeoNames data is provided or no location can be determined.